Autotrader cars

 Volvo XC90

-The XC90 is a go-to for anyone looking for space, practicality and above all else safety.
-Capably of transporting up to seven people in comfort and style, Volvo’s XC90 continues to set the standard for premium family SUVs.
-Earlier this year Volvo produced its last ever diesel so the XC90 is now only available as either a mild hybrid or plug-in hybrid.
-Alternatively, if you are ready to go fully electric Volvo has recently launched the EX90 offering you a luxury, sustainability focused, Swedish living room on wheels.
+The XC90 is a go-to for anyone looking for space, practicality and safety.
+Capable of transporting up to seven people in comfort and style, Volvo’s XC90 continues to set the standard for premium family SUVs.
+If you want to stick with petrol, it's available as either a mild hybrid or plug-in hybrid, but for the ultimate electric Volvo experience there's the EX90 - basically the same thing, but even quieter on the move, and much cheaper to run.
+Read our review of the EX90 here.

 White 2024 Mercedes-Benz EQB